VTxHive/DarkJokes-API/README.md

   {
     "from": "github",
     "id": 426,
-    "joke": "Iâ€™ve decided to put up a marquee in my garden with some funky music and flashing lights.
+    "joke": "I've decided to put up a marquee in my garden with some funky music and flashing lights.
 Now is the winter of my disco tent.", "type": "dad-joke"
   },
   {